With over 22,000 acres of water and 440 miles of shoreline, Old Hickory offers plenty of hiking, fishing, boating, skiing, and other lake activities.

 Cordell Hull Lake

 With 381 miles of shoreline and 22 boat-launching ramps, Cordell Hull Lake offers a fishing opportunity for anyone with or without a boat.
 Cordell Hull Lake provides a desirable cold and warm water fishery.
-Adequate cold water is present year-round; roaring river and its tributaries provide the lake with adequate warm water.
-Roaring River and its tributaries, Blackburn Fork and Spring Creek are excellent smallmouth bass and rock bass streams.
+Adequate cold water is present year-round; this water is discharged from the hypolimnion of Lake Cumberland and Dale Hollow Lake.

 Cumberland River